Nitro RC Helicopter Cooling

 There is very little air flow around this engine location and if you have a scale model that totally encloses the mechanics, there is next to no air movement.

-So how does our engine stay cool?
+So how do our engines stay cool?

-Over and above the larger cooling fin surface area on the head of the engine, all nitro (and even gas) powered RC helicopters use small cooling fans.
+Over and above the larger cooling fin surface area on the head of the engine, all nitro (and gas) powered RC helicopters use small centrifugal cooling fans.
 These fans are mounted directly to the output shaft of the engine.

 RC Helicopter Cooling Fan Location In Relation To Other Nitro Engine Components

-The photo above shows where the cooling fan is located in relation to the other nitro engine components in a typical nitro powered RC helicopter.
 Please note, the cooling shroud that goes around the fan to direct air flow over the engine cooling fins has been removed to see various parts better.

 An even better option these days is more and more FBL systems now also have vibration analysis data logging (using the 3 axis accelerometers inside the units as vibration measurement sensors).
 These units can really help identify unwanted / destructive vibration - very useful tools!